tangentsoft/pidp8i/doc/OS-images.md

 | `pidp8i-*.img`    | the OS image, based on Raspbian Stretch Lite
 | `MANIFEST.txt`    | SHA 256 hash and file size for the OS image file

-Another difference is the default user name and password:
+Aside from having the PiDP-8/I software installed and running, the primary difference between this disk image and the official Raspbian Lite image is the default user name and password:

 *   **username:** `pidp8i`
 *   **password:** `edsonDeCastro1968`